svjack/ComfyUI_RH_VideoAsPrompt/README.md

     └── ...
 ```

-You can download from [Video-As-Prompt Dataset](https://huggingface.co/datasets/BianYx/VAP-Data) or use the pretrained CogVideoX-5B model.
+You can download from [Video-As-Prompt Dataset](https://huggingface.co/datasets/BianYx/VAP-Data)

 ### Step 3: Restart ComfyUI